Dual Degree: BSHS/MSHS in Clinical Research Administration- Curriculum

 This course explores regulatory, policy, ethical and practical considerations associated with the engagement, recruitment, retention and interaction with human research subjects.

-Overview of principles related to leadership, including theories and styles, organizational management and values, communication strategies, and change in the context of health care systems.
-Credit cannot be earned for this course and HSCI 6223
+Overview of principles related to leadership, including theories and styles, organizational management and values, communication strategies, and change in the context of healthcare systems.

 This course examines the nonclinical, clinical, commercial, regulatory and risk assessment strategies required to develop a clinical development plan for an approvable, marketable new therapeutic and propose life cycle management strategies.